Interpersonal Skills: 10 Ways to Improve at Work

 Here we explore your greatest potential by tapping into the ten core elements of time and energy management.
 Today we are talking language.
 Language is one of the four elements that make up our psychology.
 In my experience, language is the most important of the ten critical elements that make up Take Charge of your Productivity.
 I have come to realize that language dictates the quality of life because its centered around the communication we have with ourselves.
 To simplify how all of these elements come together, I came up as a windmill as a metaphor for productivity.
 The windmill has a gear mechanism that works from within, the smoother the blades turn the more productive you tend to be.
 In taking charge of your productivity there are three segments that are critical.
 They are psychology, strategy and sustainability.
 Without all three of these, your productivity windmill is underpowered.
 It turns but is not turning optimally.
 There are ten core elements that make up these three blades.

-Today you will learn the influence that self-talk has on our mind set.
+Today you will learn the influence that self-talk has on our mindset.
 How you can use positive self-talk to better physical health.
 And how to shift our language to a more productive mindset.

 We are joined by Tom Duncan Md.
 He is a family physician.
 A master neurostrategist.
 Since becoming one, he has reduced the number of antidepressants that he prescribes to his patients by over 85%.
 Wow.
 He knows how to get to the root cause of his patient’s problems.
 Often eliminating the need for prescribed drugs.
 He now shares these practices and principles with audiences around the world through his energetic speaking engagements.
-His book due out next year.
-His book will be avaible in 2014 is called Eliminating Ants, Cants and But’s Breaking through the Pattern of Depression.
+His book is due out next year.
+His book will be available in 2014 is called Eliminating Ants, Cants and But’s Breaking through the Pattern of Depression.
 He is creating amazing results with his patients and audience and he is also a dear friend of mine.
 How fun to have you here Dr. Tom.

 Dr: I am so honored to be here with you today.
 I am thrilled to share these insights that I have come across the past twenty years.